-Previously a member of Platinum & Gold selling, two-time GRAMMY® Award-nominated artist, Skillet.
+Previously a member of Multi-Platinum & Gold selling, two-time GRAMMY® Award-nominated artist, Skillet.
 Performed on several #1 hit singles.
 Over 30 years of drumming experience including studio recording, live performance, worldwide touring, & drum instruction.
 My mission is to always serve the song as one great producer once told me.
+Let’s rock.

 We own & operate our studio located on the Great Lakes between Chicago and Milwaukee.
 It's here where we have the capability to professionally record & edit live drums.
 My husband, Chris, grew up in Seattle playing piano & guitar.
 He engineers, comps, & edits all of my drum tracks.
 Our main focus right now is tracking live drums for rock, pop/rock, & alternative style music.
 That's definitely my niche and the style I feel most comfortable playing.

 Also, my very first album with Skillet was a live worship record called ARDENT Worship.
 I've also played on other worship albums and enjoy that style of music too.
 When I hear something I think I can add value to I can just feel it.
 "You either have it or you don't."
 That's what a great producer once told me.
 You can't teach "feel".
 Rock music is in my bones!

 I'd be honored to lay down a groove that serves YOUR song.
 I'm excited about the potential and opportunity to create something with you.
 If I feel like my style of playing doesn't fit then I'll be happy to let you know up front.
 I'm open to your thoughts and ideas.
-Let's lay it down, finish it, and get it out there.
-Rock n' roll forever!
+Let's lay it down, finish it, and get it out there to your listeners!

 CreditsAllMusic verified credits for Lori Peters